apiflask/apiflask/docs/openapi.md

 - `description`: Some description for this field.
 - `title`: The title of the field.
-- `example`: A example value for this field.
+- `example`: A example value for this field (property-level example).
 - `deprecated`: If true, indicates this field is deprecated.
 - `externalDocs`: A link points to the external documentation for this field.
 - `xml`: Adds additional metadata to describe the XML representation format of this field.